getify/grips/README.md

 ## Examples:

-The examples/ directory has some sample template files, and a "manifest" called "templates.json" (which is the JSON dictionary that maps "states" to templates for the engine).
+The examples/ directory has some sample template files.

 ## Templating sytax:

-### Define a named template section
+### Define a named template section (aka, "partial")

 	{$: "#xxx" }